Denver Post editorial page editor resigns amid staff cuts | New Country 923

 The Post on April 6 published Plunkett’s initial editorial headlined “As vultures circle, The Denver Post must be saved,” calling on Alden to sell the newspaper after cutting 30 more positions in the newsroom, leaving it at a fraction of its size just a few years ago.
 Plunkett did not inform the newspaper’s editor or owners of his intentions to publish the editorial.

-After about a week, Plunkett said, the message came down from Digital First’s chief operating officer Greg Gilmore “that we weren’t supposed to be biting the hand that fed us.”
+After about a week, Plunkett said, the message came down from Digital First’s chief operating officer Guy Gilmore “that we weren’t supposed to be biting the hand that fed us.”

 Gilmore did not respond to a request for comment Thursday night.

-Note: This story has been corrected to show that Digital First’s chief operating officer’s first name is Guy, not Greg.